Johnson’s election gamble set to pay off as exit poll predicts big Tory majority

-Boris Johnson’s gamble on a snap election looks to have paid off, with the Tories on course to win a big majority, according to an exit poll.
+Boris Johnson’s gamble on a snap election looks set to have paid off with the Tories set to win a big majority, according to an exit poll.

+The BBC/Sky/ITV poll puts the Conservatives on 368 seats, 42 above the 326 needed for an absolute majority in the Commons.

 The pound soared against the dollar and the euro as the exit poll emerged.

-If the exit poll proves to be accurate, Mr Johnson will return to Number 10 on Friday in a position to easily drive through his Brexit deal and take the UK out of the European Union next month.
+If borne out by the actual results, Mr Johnson will return to Number 10 on Friday in a position to easily drive through his Brexit deal and take the UK out of the European Union next month.

-The result would, however, be a huge set-back for Labour leader Mr Corbyn.
+The result would, however, be a huge set-back for Labour leader Jeremy Corbyn.

 Labour, who had 243 MPs when Parliament was dissolved last month, is forecast to lose 52 seats.